-*The diversification feature will automatically set equal investment limits across each loan originator included in the portfolio.
+*The diversification feature will automatically set equal investment limits across each lending company included in the portfolio.
 You can read more on the Mintos website here.

 Auto-investment features can be created, updated and deleted at any time.
 Investors are also able to browse and invest manually while running the auto investment strategy